-If you’re performing A/B testing on your retail website, then you’re likely achieving these levels of improvements, page-by-page & email-by-email, every day.
+If you’re performing A/B testing on your retail website, then you’re likely achieving these levels of improvements, page-by-page and email-by-email, every day.

-If not, consider this: If you are doing pay-per-click advertising, and you increase click-to-conversion from 5% to 10%, then you’ll reduced your acquisition cost or your cost per lead by 50%.
+If not, consider this: If you are running pay-per-click advertising campaigns, and you increase click-to-conversion from 5% to 10%, then you’ll reduce your acquisition cost or your cost per lead by 50%.

-A/B testing consists of comparing two variations of the same web page to learn which one performs the best among customers and improve conversion rates and revenue.
-The change can be as simple as a single headline or button, or be a complete redesign of the page.
+A/B testing compares two variations of the same web page, email, ad, or other marketing asset to learn which one performs the best among customers and increases conversion rates and revenue.
+The change can be as simple as a single headline or button, or be a complete redesign of the marketing asset.

 Let’s look at an example

 Low cost and easy to use, A/B testing has become a go-to technique for marketers striving to increase conversion rates and revenue, often generating 100%+ improvements in critical KPIs.
 However, there is no magic formula.
 If A/B test results were repeatable for every website every time, there would be no need to A/B test at all.
 Every audience is different.

 Patrick McKenzie asserts, in a KissMetrics Blog Post about A/B Testing, that success hinges on Incubating a culture of testing – Many companies resort to a culture of “let’s ask what the boss thinks”.
 Don’t leave it to the boss to decide; let the data decide.